-Figure 23 shows that easterly track keeping once again surpassed westerly operations in Q4 2021.
-This is due to a known issue with Route 4 track keeping and therefore a larger share of westerly operations (as in May to September) may affect overall track keeping conformance.
+Figure 23 shows again that track keeping compliance is better maintained on easterly operations than westerly in Q1 2022.
+This is due to a known issue with Route 4 track keeping and therefore explains the slightly improved track keeping in March 2022, in a month with a majority of easterly departures.

-Departure Statistics - Track Keeping in 2021
+Departure Statistics - Track Keeping in 2022